Lu2HBC logo in circle

 You may also be wise to consult your accountant, especially if this is an investment property or you need help with Kiwisaver withdrawals.
 If you don't have an accountant you may want to give Keri-Ann a call at ABA - Associated Business Advisors who have a team who specialise in all aspects of financial accounting.
 Another option would be to have a chat with Gerard at Turnbull & Associates in Whangaparaoa or check out our comprehensive list of local accountants and bookkeepers.

-Building, Developing, Renovating or Maintaining
+Building, Developing, Renovating, Investing or Maintaining

 Again if you are looking at buying new off a house and land package, organising your own build, want to do some upgrades to your home or garden or just need to get some maintenance done you don't need to look far to find a local expert.